 Variations and add ins:

-- Instead of coconut milk you can use another dairy free milk such as almond milk, cashew milk, oat milk, or soy milk.
+- Instead of coconut milk you can use another dairy free milk such as unsweetened almond milk, cashew milk, oat milk, or soy milk.

 How to serve: